-This section includes information about your monthly premium, annual deductible (if any), and cost-sharing amounts during the Initial Coverage Stage for SilverScript.
-Although most members do not reach the Coverage Gap Stage (Stage 3) or the Catastrophic Coverage Stage (Stage 4) during the plan year, a summary of your costs in those stages is also included.
+This section includes information about your monthly premium, annual deductible (if any), and cost-sharing amounts during the Initial and Catastrophic Coverage Stages for SilverScript.

 Monthly Premium

 There is no separate prescription drug premium.
 This benefit is provided as part of your GIC health plan coverage.